-Chapter President William A. Gardner presented an AFA plaque to Cadet Col. Stanley A. Sieg, the outstanding AFROTC cadet at the University, and a bouquet of flowers to Angel Flight 1st Lt.
+Chapter President William A. Gardner presented an AFA plaque to Cadet Col. Stanley A. Sieg, the outstanding AFROTC cadet at the University, and a bouquet of flowers AFROTC Cadet Col. Stanley A. Sieg, left, and Angel Flight 1st Lt.
+Elisa Hurtado, both of the University of New Mexico, join Albuquerque Chapter President W. A. Gardner, right center, and Lt.
+Col. A. D. Norton, Professor of Aerospace Studies for a pre-luncheon photo.

+to Angel Flight 1st Lt.
 Elisa Hurtado, Area I's "Little Colonel."